Create a workflow to automatically forward an incoming SMS to a Slack channel.

 Now we can choose to set up an optional condition.
 The condition will define an additional situation or category that must be met in order for our automated Slack notification to go out.

-In the second box labeled Operand, we will choose is equal to from the dropdown list.
+In the drop-down menu labeled Operand, we will choose is equal to from the dropdown list.
 When selecting your own operand, make sure it fits logically into your final statement (e.g., "is greater than or equal to" would best be paired with a number value).

-In the third box, we fill in the value which we want the sender to be equal to in order for our action to occur.
+In the Value input, we fill in the value which we want the sender to be equal to in order for our action to occur.
 Refer to the paired Example Values in the Useful data for your Workflow sidebar.
 In our example, the suggested value will be the important client's phone number, entered in the format shown.

 Click